 AWS dominates the cloud computing industry, and rightfully so.
-With its simplified server and service setup, and powerful monitoring solution, AWS is the go-to choice for IT teams and organizations worldwide.
+With its simplified server and service setup, and powerful monitoring solution, AWS is the go-to choice for over 1.45 million organizations worldwide.
 Despite all that, AWS monitoring can still be a daunting task.

-Therefore, it is crucial to understand AWS monitoring completely to ensure that your cloud-based tasks run efficiently.
-Today, we’ll discuss seven AWS monitoring best practices you must know.
+Therefore, it is crucial to understand AWS monitoring best practices completely to ensure that your cloud-based tasks run efficiently.
+Today, we’ll discuss 10 AWS monitoring best practices you must know 2026.
 But let’s sort the basics first.

 What is AWS Monitoring?